 For some projects, you may need to control high-power devices such as a motor, valve, or any 220AC electrical device.
-Unfortunately, the Raspberry Pi (RPi) cannot handle the power requirements of such devices.
+Unfortunately, the Raspberry Pi cannot handle the power requirements of such devices.
 The only way to go around this barrier is to include a control interface.
-We call this interface a relay, and it sits between the RPi and the high-power device.
+We call this interface a relay, and it sits between the Raspberry Pi and the high-power device.

 What is a Relay?

 A relay is an electrically operated switch.
-The difference between a manual switch and a relay is that a manual switch opens or closes circuits through an operator’s physical action.
-On the other hand, a relay opens or closes circuits when actuated by a low power signal.
+The difference between a manual switch and a relay is that a manual switch opens or closes circuits through an operator’s physical actions.
+On the other hand, a relay opens or closes circuits when actuated by a low power electronic signal.

 A relay consists of four main parts: the electromagnet, movable armature, switch point contacts, and a spring.
 I will discuss how these components work together to control a high-power current in a safe, low-voltage environment.

 The following diagram shows the pins of a relay.

 A relay has two main circuits—the primary circuit and the secondary circuit:

 - Primary circuit: the controlling circuit.
 It provides the signal to switch ON or OFF the relay.
 There is an electromagnetic coil that generates a magnetic field when there is a flow of current.
 This magnetic field attracts a movable armature that is in the relay core.
 When we remove power from the coil, the movable armature returns to its original position with the help of a small spring.
 At the end of the movable armature is a movable contactor.